Stock futures trade higher ahead of jobs report

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In the energy market, benchmark U.S. crude slipped 14 cents to $75.10 a barrel.
-Brent crude, the international standard, declined 25 cents to $75.59 barrel.
+In the energy market, benchmark U.S. crude gained 9 cents to $75.31 a barrel.
+Brent crude, the international standard, added 4 cents to $75.87 barrel.

 The Associated Press contributed to this report.